 Owner-Operator vs. Fleet LOC: How Do Requirements Differ?

-Owner-operators face higher personal credit scrutiny because the business is effectively one person — there are no business assets or revenue streams separable from the individual.
-Fleets have more assets, more revenue diversification across customers and loads, and a clearer separation between business and personal finances.
+Owner-operators face higher personal credit scrutiny because the business is one person.
+There are no separate business assets or revenue streams.

 What Can Trucking Companies Use a LOC For?